 - One group trained squats to 140° knee flexion.

 - The other trained half squats, to 90° knee flexion.

 Muscle volume was measured in the quadriceps, hamstrings, gluteus maximus and adductors, by using MRI to take several pictures and then multiplying the muscle area in each picture with the distance (1 cm) between each measurement point.

 Results?
 Significantly greater muscle growth in the glutes and adductors from deep (140°) squats compared to half squats (90°).

-Worth noting is that both groups experienced similar quadriceps growth, which stands in contrast to the previous study where 120° squats where superior to 60° for quadriceps growth.
-Does this mean that 90° squats is enough to elicit robust quadriceps growth, but not for glutes or adductors?
+Worth noting is that both groups experienced similar quadriceps growth, which stands in contrast to the previous study where 120° squats were superior to 60° for quadriceps growth.
+Does this mean that 90° squats are enough to elicit robust quadriceps growth, but not for glutes or adductors?
 Maybe.
 We’ll see what future research unearths.